parthnan/AntiGrav-WavesurfingBot/README.md

 ![alt text](https://raw.githubusercontent.com/parthnan/AntiGrav-WavesurfingBot/master/ExampleSurfing.png)

+# Basic Reading on the strategies
+[1] Secrets from the Robocode masters, Anti-gravity movement: URL: https://www.ibm.com/developerworks/library/j-antigrav/index.html

+[2] Secrets from the Robocode masters, Circular targeting: URL:https://www.ibm.com/developerworks/library/j-circular/index.html

+[3] Wavesurfing radar algorithm for robocode robots: URL:https://robowiki.net/wiki/Wave_Surfing_Tutorial

-# How to Use
+# How to create your own instance of this robot team
 1. Download the Robocode and Install.
 2. Download and place the folder "group08" inside the folder "robocode/robots".
 3. Upon running Robocode, on the top left choose "Battle->New".
 In the list of packages choose "group08" -> "Team_group08_2018" to get a team of three OR select G08_Leader to get a single robot under "Robots".
 4. Choose the opposing combatant robots as in (3).
 5. Move to the Rules tab and editthe number of rounds, size of battlefield etc , and then start the battle.

-# Basic Reading on the strategies
-[1] Secrets from the Robocode masters, Anti-gravity movement: URL: https://www.ibm.com/developerworks/library/j-antigrav/index.html

-[2] Secrets from the Robocode masters, Circular targeting: URL:https://www.ibm.com/developerworks/library/j-circular/index.html

-[3] Wavesurfing radar algorithm for robocode robots: URL:https://robowiki.net/wiki/Wave_Surfing_Tutorial

 # Tournament Results
 Round Robin Tournament where each match consisted of a 100 battles, victory based on a complex points system(counting survival, number of misses, net damage output etc.).